srstevenson/nb-clean/README.md

 # nb-clean

-`nb-clean` cleans Jupyter notebooks of cell execution counts, metadata, and outputs, preparing them for committing to version control.
+`nb-clean` cleans Jupyter notebooks of cell execution counts, metadata, outputs, and (optionally) empty cells, preparing them for committing to version control.
 It provides a Git filter to automatically clean notebooks before they are staged, and can also be used as a standalone tool outside Git or with other version control systems.
 It can determine if a notebook is clean or not, which can be used as a check in your continuous integration pipelines.

 ## Installation